eodell6502/octobernet/internals.md

 ### `async function getRecord(table, field, value)`

 Returns the first row from `table` where `field == value`, or `undefined` if nothing was found.
-Obviously for cases where the field is a primary key candidate.
+Obviously for cases where the field is contains unique values.

 --------------------------------------------------------------------------------